 Slow-twitch muscles can provide their energy; they can be worked over a long period but cannot generate a lot of force.

 The best way to train slow-twitch muscles is to contract them for extended periods.
 As well as using lighter weights, use slow movements, and high repetitions.

 Fast-twitch muscles can provide great force but are quick to fatigue.

 They should be trained using heavier weights and fewer repetitions.
 They may also require longer resting between sets.

 Benefits of Training Calves

-Often when people want to have a stronger lower body, they think about hamstrings, glutes, and quads and neglect their claves.
+When people want a stronger lower body, they often think about hamstrings, glutes, and quads and neglect their claves.
 However, calves are integral.

 When running, you use nearly all of the muscles in your legs, but calves are most important.
-In one study, the overall muscle effort of claves in runners was 25% higher than quads.
-The soleus and gastrocnemius extend and flex your feet as you land and push-off, they are also shock absorbers.
+In one study, the overall muscle effort of claves in runners was 25% higher than in their quads.
+The soleus and gastrocnemius extend and flex your feet as you land and push off.
+They are also shock absorbers.